 They’re also quite friendly, so don’t count on this mixed breed to excel being a guard dog.
 It’s up to you to decide if their amiability and less vocal demeanor are good or bad qualities.
 If you prefer an infrequent barker, then this doggo might be for you.

-One more thing to discuss about the temperament of the Miniature English Bulldog – they have a stubborn streak and can be challenging to train.
+One more thing to discuss the Miniature English Bulldog’s temperament – they have a stubborn streak and can be challenging to train.
 This is a common trait found in Standard Bulldogs, and they have that need to know what they’ll gain from carrying out a command.
 Luckily, yummy dog treats are a simple solution.

 How to care for your Mini English Bulldog